DenizIsik58/DISYS-AuctionHouse/README.md

 # DISYS-AuctionHouse

-This repository contains the source code for the DISYS Mandatory Exercise 2.
+This repository contains the source code for the DISYS Mini Project 3.

 Made by: